Updated May 2026

 Dishforth Road, Asenby, York YO7 3QL

-Crab Manor Hotel near Thirsk offers various types of accommodation within its grounds.
-Opt to stay in the beautiful 18th-century Georgian Manor or choose their quirky thatched lodge, Scandinavian pine cabins or stunning garden rooms and luxury suites.
-Each of the Manor rooms is opulently decorated and adorned with beautiful treasures and antiques from around the world.
-They’ve also got a great restaurant onsite which is one of the best places to eat in Thirsk!
+Crab Manor Hotel near Thirsk offers a wonderfully varied range of accommodation within its grounds.
+Opt for a room in the beautiful 18th-century Georgian Manor itself, or choose from their quirky thatched lodge, Scandinavian pine cabins, stunning garden rooms and luxury suites.
+Each of the Manor rooms is opulently decorated and adorned with beautiful treasures and antiques sourced from around the world.
+They’ve also got a superb restaurant on-site – one of the best places to eat in the area.

 The Windmill, Scarborough